tylerreny/election2016/README.md

 # 2016 Election

-This repository contains precinct level election returns and demographics for the 2016 election.
+This repository contains precinct level election returns and demographics for the 2016 and 2012 elections.

 ## Florida